Hugo, Custon Domain, Letsencrypt Certificate and Gitlab Pages

 From the Gitlab user interface, within your Hugo pages project, go

 Settings > Pages > + New Domain.
 Type the domain name of your site in the Domain box.
-Leave the Certificate and Key boxes bland.
+Leave the Certificate and Key boxes blank.
 Click the inviting green

 Create New Domain button.